Quake-hit Nepal gears up to tackle stunting in children

 Those lucky enough to survive grow up without enough energy, protein, vitamins and minerals, causing their brains and bodies to be stunted, and they are often unable to fulfill their potential.

-Government officials admit the challenges, citing data showing that almost 70 percent of Nepali children under the age of two suffer from anemia caused by iron deficiency.
+Government officials admit the challenges, citing data showing that almost 70 percent of Nepali children under the age of two suffer from anaemia caused by iron deficiency.

 “This shows that (poor) nutrition is a very big problem.
 The earthquake will further worsen the situation because people simply don’t have enough to eat, let alone have a nutritious diet,” said Health Ministry official Krishna Prasad Paudel.